Shelling large green beans

 Do remember that many diets more than double the risk of heart attack or stroke[4].
 They don't work anyway; we recommend banishing that dirty four-letter word permanently from your thinking.

-Then it makes a lot of sense to limit all starches but for a season only.
+It makes a lot of sense for the obese to limit all starches but for a season only.
 So some of the ketogenic diets are helpful but we think them unsustainable; then they are doomed to fail.
 Can you give up bread for ever?
 And should you for that matter?
-Instead could you not apply your mind and learn about the meaning of sourdough?

 Half a cup of lima beans has 20g of starch but a third of that is fibre that does not produce glucose; it passes through to the colon where it is digested by the normal flora forming highly beneficial short-chain fatty acids instead.